-The disadvantage is the slightly increased power consumption of the GPS receivers, in our experience it is about 10% (GPS handhelds like Garmin Oregon or eTrex).
+The disadvantage is the slightly increased power consumption of the GPS receivers, in my experience it is about 10% (GPS handhelds like Garmin Oregon or eTrex).
 The situation is likely to be similar for bike computers and wearables, even if wearables have "power saving" chips.

 Garmin – GPS only, GPS & GLONASS or GPS & GALILEO – What do you recommend?